mattbrepo/EchoServer/README.md

 **Start: 2015**

 ## Why
-Sometimes it turns out to be very helpful to have a simple Echo Server capable to answer you on a specific port.
+Sometimes it turns out to be very helpful to have a simple Echo Server capable to answer you on a specific TCP port.